Central limit theorems for multilevel Monte Carlo methods: Introduction

-In literature, the CLT has been proved for the MLMC method through assuming (or verifying for the particular sequence of r.v.~considered) either a Lyapunov condition~\cite{hoel2014implementation}, or uniform integrability~\cite{MR3297771,MR3449315,Giorgi}, or a weaker higher moment decay rate~\cite{MR3348197} for the sequence $\{\1{V_\ell>0}|\DlX-\E{\DlX}|^2/V_\ell\}_{\ell\in \bN_0}$.
-To show that this work extends the existing literature, we now provide an explicit example where Theorem~\ref{thm:mainResult} is valid although uniform integrability does not hold.
+In addition to the above mentioned contributions by Glynn et al., the CLT has been proved for MLMC methods through assuming (or verifying for the particular sequence of r.v.~considered) either a Lyapunov condition~\cite{hoel2014implementation}, or uniform integrability~\cite{MR3297771,MR3449315,Giorgi}, or a weaker higher moment decay rate~\cite{MR3348197} for the sequence $\{\1{V_\ell>0}|\DlX-\E{\DlX}|^2/V_\ell\}_{\ell\in \bN_0}$.
+To show that this work extends the existing literature, we now provide an explicit example that is covered by Theorem~\ref{thm:mainResult} but where uniform integrability does not hold.